 Risk factors for melanoma skin cancer

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking and excess sun exposure, can be changed.
-Others, like a person’s age or family history, can’t be changed.
+Others, like your age or family history, can’t be changed.

 Several risk factors can make a person more likely to develop melanoma.

 Ultraviolet (UV) light exposure

 Exposure to ultraviolet (UV) rays is a major risk factor for most melanomas.
 Sunlight is the main source of UV rays.
 Tanning beds and sun lamps are also sources of UV rays.